MicrosoftDocs/architecture-center/docs/example-scenario/aadsec/azure-ad-security-content.md

 [Azure Advanced Threat Protection (AATP)](/azure-advanced-threat-protection/what-is-atp) can use your on-premises Active Directory signals to identify, detect, and investigate advanced threats, compromised identities, and malicious insider actions.
 AATP focuses on UEBA to identify insider threats and flag risk.
 Even if an identity becomes compromised, AATP can help identify the compromise based on unusual user behavior.

-AATP is [integrated with MCAS](/azure-advanced-threat-protection/atp-mcas-integration) to extend protection to cloud apps.
-You can use MCAS to create [session policies](/cloud-app-security/session-policy-aad#protect-download) that protect your files on download.
+AATP is [integrated with Defender for Cloud Apps](/azure-advanced-threat-protection/atp-mcas-integration) to extend protection to cloud apps.
+You can use Defender for Cloud Apps to create [session policies](/cloud-app-security/session-policy-aad#protect-download) that protect your files on download.
 For example, you may automatically set view-only permissions on any file downloaded by specific types of users.

 You can use AATP with [Azure Identity Protection](/azure/active-directory/identity-protection/) to help protect user identities that are synchronized to Azure with [Azure AD Connect](/azure/active-directory/hybrid/whatis-azure-ad-connect).